An Online Learning Analysis of Minimax Adaptive Control: Problem Formulation Using Minimax Adaptive Control

 and the resulting disturbance attenuation level achieved by the control policy $\pi^{\dagger}$ from disturbance to the regulated output $\zeta := ^{\top}$ is denoted by $\gamma^{\dagger}$ and is defined as

-This formulation provides a family of minimax control policy parameterized by $\gamma$, which are guaranteed to exist for each $\gamma > \gamma^{\dagger}$.
-A powerful approach to study and solve this problem is to frame it as a zero-sum dynamic game with the control policy $\pi$ being the minimizing player and the adversaries $(w, A, B)$ being the corresponding maximizing players \cite{rantzer2021minimax}.
-The solution boils down to solving a minimax dynamic programming problem, which is unfortunately intractable in most cases.
+This formulation provides a family of minimax control policy parameterized by $\gamma$, which are guaranteed to exist $\forall \gamma > \gamma^{\dagger}$.
+We cast the problem as a zero-sum dynamic game with the control policy $\pi$ being the minimizing player and the adversaries $(w, A, B)$ being the maximizing players \cite{rantzer2021minimax}.
+The solution boils down to solving a minimax dynamic programming problem, which is intractable in most cases.
 An approximate (i.e. sub-optimal) solution has been recently proposed in \cite{rantzer2021minimax, cederberg2022synthesis}, and this will be the subject of this study.
-The following lemma summarizes the main result of \cite{rantzer2021minimax}, i.e. an explicit expression for an adaptive controller satisfying a pre-specified bound on the $\ell_{2}$-gain from disturbance to regulated output.
+The following lemma summarizes the main result of \cite{rantzer2021minimax}, i.e. an explicit expression for an adaptive controller satisfying a pre-specified $\ell_{2}$-gain bound from disturbance to error.